wsafight/meaningful-sentence/README.md

 Explain the essence of things in one sentence

+## life
+- It's a terrible thing to spend time on something you won't be proud of in the end.
+It wastes your short journey on earth.

 ## product

 - Users are willing to pay if the product really helps them solve the problem.